laraabcd/repos/diff-geometry-library-main/README.md

 And

-psuedo riemann manifolds on the schwarzchild metric
+pseudo riemann manifolds on the schwarzchild metric

 (except for the geodesics)